pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0145.md

   SwiftUI makes use of the `@Observable` macro to allow one to encapsulate the logic and behavior of a feature in a reference type, and the view will minimally observe changes to the model depending on what fields it accesses.
-It was clear from the beginning that Swift's observation tools were designed with primarily SwiftUI in mind, but that doesn't mean we can't' make use of those tools in UIKit.
+It was clear from the beginning that Swift's observation tools were designed with primarily SwiftUI in mind, but that doesn't mean we can't make use of those tools in UIKit.

-  The library provides a powerful state observation tools, aptly named [`observe`](todo).
+  The library provides a powerful state observation tool, aptly named [`observe`](todo).
 It allows you to use the `@Observable` macro to power UIKit features.
 For example, if you designed an observable model like so: